Introduction to Machine Learning

 - Assess the limits of machine learning.

-Familiarity with calculus, linear algebra (matrices, determinants, eigenvalues, and eigenvectors) convex functions and sets, differentiation of multivariate functions, taylor series for multivariate functions, and basic probability and statistics (random variables, expectation, mean and covariance, characteristic functions, central limit theorem, etc.) If you're pursuing the CPDA certification, Foundation of Statistics must be taken first and also Data Mining before Machine Learning.
+Familiarity with calculus, linear algebra (matrices, determinants, eigenvalues, and eigenvectors) convex functions and sets, differentiation of multivariate functions, taylor series for multivariate functions, and basic probability and statistics (random variables, expectation, mean and covariance, characteristic functions, central limit theorem, etc.) If you're pursuing the CPDA certification, Introductory Statistics for Data Analytics must be taken first and also Data Mining before Machine Learning.

 This class requires you to use the statistical software package called R (The R Project for Statistical Computing;(http://www.r-project.org/).
 This software package is available as Free Software.